 When will it be available?

 #FujiNet development is proceeding rapidly.
 Since November 2019 we have created no less than 6 hardware revisions and have moved software development from the Arduino IDE to PlatformIO.
-We are currently working towards using the Espressif IDF Framework with PlatformIO.
-FujiNet Hardware development is now frozen at 1.0 and is currently being produced in small batches.
-After the first batch is complete, all design files will be released in our Github hardware repo (expected to be in late August 2020).
+FujiNet Hardware development is now at v1.0 status and is being produced in small batches.
+Design files have been be released in our Github hardware repo for the first revision.
+There are some hardware issues in the v1.0 design which are being worked on, but v1.0 is a usable/stable device.

 Documentation & More Info